httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Signatures {{SIGNATURES}} could be used to sign Integrity fields, thus providing coverage for HTTP content or representation data.

-This specification does not define means for authentication, authorization or privacy.
+This specification does not define means for authentication, authorization, or privacy.

 ## Obsoleting RFC 3230 {#obsolete-3230}